Discover the best vegan restaurants in Bristol serving up a delicious array of plant-based dishes in the vegan capital of the world.

 Bristol is a city with a growing reputation for its food.
 The city’s daily lunchtime markets offer street food to suit all palettes, and there are five Michelin-starred restaurants for the finest dining.

-Bristol has also been an early adopter of the plant-based diet, and celebrated being voted the number one city in the world for veganism in January 2019.
+Bristol has also been an early adopter of the vegan diet, and celebrated being voted the number one city in the world for veganism in January 2019.

 123 East Street | vxbristol.com

 If you manage to head south of the river this is one of the venues that has to be on the menu.

 By serving unapologetically vegan junk food since 2016, Vx has been a staple name in Bristol.

 From its iconic monster-shakes loaded with doughnuts and vegan-friendly whipped cream to the incredible mac & cheese burrito with chicken nuggets and crumbled vegan bacon – need we say more?

 Dine in and enjoy the atmosphere of classic punk rock anthems to a backdrop of vibrant decor, with loads of merch from t-shirts to magnets to take home with you.

 203B Cheltenham Rd, Cotham, Bristol, BS6 5QX | koochamezzebar.com